Skip to content

 “Those are big plays.
 They’re unnoticed plays, but they go a long way.
 Instead of defending 20 times a game, you’re only defending 14, because he’s squashing a player and gets his stick on a puck or something like that.”

-Ristolainen joins a stacked roster for Finland, which only has one player, Mikko Lehtonen, who doesn’t play for an NHL team.
+Ristolainen joins a stacked roster for Finland, which has one only player, Mikko Lehtonen, who doesn’t play for an NHL team.
 Notable names include forwards Mikko Rantanen, Anton Lundell, and Sebastian Aho, defenseman Miro Heiskanen, and goalie Juuse Saros.

 Florida’s Aleksander Barkov was not named to the team as he continues to recover from knee surgery, which repaired the ACL and MCL in his right knee.